sergiogc9/fox-awesome-cli/README.md

 - See all data saved in JSON format.
 - Clear all data.
 - See path where the data is located.
+- Change default branches if not using master or develop.
 - Remove personal data saved related to git providers (Github, Azure, Bitbucket, etc.).
 - Remove saved data related to a git project or repository.